Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Introduction

-Our analysis supports the claim that entanglement behaves as a global‑from‑local obstruction whose strength and location are controlled by the stratification of parameter space.
-The Haldane model provides a testbed where these ideas can be checked against numerics with high precision.
-The framework developed here is portable to broader classes of band structures and offers a route to combine topological diagnostics with controlled probes of coherence that are sensitive to how the parameter space decomposes into strata.
+Our analysis supports the view that entanglement acts as an obstruction to reconstructing a global state from local data, with its strength and location controlled by the stratification of parameter space.
+The Haldane model allows these ideas to be checked numerically with high precision.
+The same construction can be applied to broader classes of band structures and combines topological diagnostics with probes of coherence that are sensitive to the stratified structure of parameter space.

 Although we work with pure, Abelian bands in the Haldane model, the construction extends naturally.
 For mixed states, one can replace the Berry connection and QGT by the Uhlmann connection \cite{UHLMANN1986229} and Bures metric \cite{ea597a5b-585e-3c6e-addd-8b28005c1eb6}.
 The same witness filter then isolates the entanglement‑sensitive part of the Uhlmann phase and mixed‑state QFI, and its jumps across stratification walls should again be captured by Hecke modification.
 For non‑Abelian bands with degeneracies, the witness sign $S$ reduces the structure group $U(N)$ to a Levi subgroup $L$, so that non‑Abelian Wilson loops and Hecke modifications act on matrix‑valued responses.